Reewr/master/lua/README.md

 - Input.Event
 - Input.Event.Type

+### Util

+Util is a namespace that contains utility functions that helps working with C++ and Lua.
+For now it contains a function `toVectorStr` which takes list (table) of strings and turns it into a vector of strings.

+- Util

 ## Example

 What follows is an example of how to create a text element that is centered on the screen.